ALEHACKsp/back-engineering-writeup/README.md

 Your reclass should now look as follows:
 ![image](https://user-images.githubusercontent.com/75095310/130307314-1e781ca6-a8bc-49bb-9939-81a315fddde2.png)

 In the struct memory view, you will see two heap allocations, these are the memory addresses of the dissect_me_nested structs.
-Double click the address next to the "<HEAP>" and copy it.
+Double click the address next to the "HEAP" and copy it.
 In the class view on the left side, add a new class and paste the dissect_me_nested struct address that you just copied.

 It should look similar to this image:
 ![image](https://user-images.githubusercontent.com/75095310/130307445-7499ba16-c27c-46eb-82f2-5c1f32db6af3.png)

 On the right side, you will see the string which we have set.
-Next to the string, there is a "<DATA>" identifier, this indicates that the string exists within a data section.
+Next to the string, there is a "DATA" identifier, this indicates that the string exists within a data section.
 Below the string, you also see the number which we have set.

 I hope that you now have a better understanding of reclass, we will be using this frequently during the series, try to become comfortable with the program.
 You can write your own programs and view how the structs will look in memory as more practice.